-Sinopec Daylight's Audit and Risk Committee assists the Board in fulfilling its oversight and supervision of the accounting and financial reporting practices and procedures of Sinopec Daylight, the adequacy of Sinopec Daylight's internal accounting controls and procedures, the application of accounting and reporting policies and all changes in accounting principles and policies, and the quality and integrity of Sinopec Daylight's financial statements.
-In addition, the Audit and Risk Committee is responsible for meeting with and directing Sinopec Daylight's independent auditor's examination of specific areas, as well as overseeing Sinopec Daylight's compliance with governmental and legal requirements as they relate to the Audit and Risk Committee or financial related matters.
-The Audit and Risk Committee annually appoints Sinopec Daylight's external auditor and actively monitors the relationship among the external auditors, Management and the Audit and the Risk Committee.
+Sinopec's Audit and Risk Committee assists the Board in fulfilling its oversight and supervision of the accounting and financial reporting practices and procedures of Sinopec, the adequacy of Sinopec's internal accounting controls and procedures, the application of accounting and reporting policies and all changes in accounting principles and policies, and the quality and integrity of Sinopec's financial statements.
+In addition, the Audit and Risk Committee is responsible for meeting with and directing Sinopec's independent auditor's examination of specific areas, as well as overseeing Sinopec's compliance with governmental and legal requirements as they relate to the Audit and Risk Committee or financial related matters.
+The Audit and Risk Committee annually appoints Sinopec's external auditor and actively monitors the relationship among the external auditors, Management and the Audit and the Risk Committee.
 This process includes the monitoring of financial risk management, debt covenant compliance, and insurance programs relating to property and to directors' and officers' liability.
-The Committee is also primarily responsible, on behalf of the Board, for the implementation and effective management of the Company's Enterprise Risk Management system.
+The Committee is also primarily responsible, on behalf of the Board, for the implementation and effective management of Sinopec's Enterprise Risk Management system.

-There were four meetings of the Audit and Risk Committee in 2022.
+There were four meetings of the Audit and Risk Committee of Sinopec Daylight in 2023.

-Members 2022 Meeting Attendance
+Members 2023 Meeting Attendance

-Xue Weisong (Chair) 2/4
+Xue Weisong (Chair) 3/4

 Michael Laffin (1) 4/4

 Howard Balloch (1) 4/4

-Tan Xiaoping 1/4
+Tan Xiaoping 0/4

-Independent Director
+(1) Independent Director